ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 ----------

 RRD is the default driver used.
 It writes data in the form of local `.rrd` files.
-With RRD the retention time for recorded data is fixed 1 year.
 RRD automatically aggregates old data to save space, reducing its resolution.
 Hence older data will be aggregated together and finally be removed after 1 year (in fact RRD stands for *Round Robin* Database).